akeeba/social-magick/README.md

 * [ ] Support SVGs.
 They can (usually) be rasterised using ImageMagick, see https://stackoverflow.com/questions/4809194/convert-svg-image-to-jpg-with-php  For GD see https://packagist.org/packages/meyfa/php-svg
 * [ ] Extra image crop focus: face [gh-10]
 * [ ] Auto-generating article intro and/or full text images [gh-6] (Check that the cache ID / sum matches the one used for the current intro image; we may have to store extra info in the article.)

+We need plugins for titles, description, images.
+    Images
+        Item image source should come from plugin.
+For content default would be full text, intro text.
+For categories just category image.
+        Templates would choose image source as none, item then custom, custom then item, custom.
+    Title
+        Plugins provide a default source
+        Templates allow choosing title source as item then page, page then item Description
+        Plugins provide a default source
+        Templates allow choosing description source as item then page, page then item

 #### Notes